What is a Negative Covenant?

 For example, non-compete agreements limit one party from competing in an economic activity that will directly affect the economic activities of another party.
 In such cases, the person signing the non-compete agreement should receive some form of compensation that relatively equals the value of what is given up.
 Negative covenants are found in employment contracts, mergers and acquisitions, bond documents, and land use.

 A negative covenant can be found in separate agreements or as part of a larger contract or agreement.
-It is often used by companies when hiring new staff or independent contractors.
+They are often used by companies when hiring new staff or independent contractors.
 During mergers and acquisitions, the seller may be required to sign a negative covenant that prevents direct competition or disclosing vital information about the business.

 The following are the main types of negative covenants:

 In an employment contract, a non-compete agreement restricts an employee from competing directly with the employer for a specific period and within a defined geographical area.
 Ideally, this provision prevents an employee from leaving the employer’s business and starting a similar business next door, especially after receiving training and experience at the employer’s cost.
 Most non-compete agreements restrict employees from competing with the company for a period of six months and can sometimes go up to two years.
-Some states like California have a standing ban on non-compete agreements due to the potential negative effects they have on trade and competition.
+In some states, such as in California, there is a standing ban on non-compete agreements due to the potential negative effects they have on trade and competition.

 A non-solicitation agreement is a negative covenant that restricts one party from soliciting employees or customers from another party.
 If an employee leaves an organization, the non-solicitation agreement prohibits him/her from soliciting business from customers whom the employee did business with on behalf of the employer.
 Such agreements are not limited in time and geographical location, as is the case with non-compete agreements.